kacperszo/pafnucy/README.md

     * Adam optimizer with 1e-5 learning rate
     * data augmentation (24 different orientations for each training case)
     * model evaluated after each epoch, saved only if validation error improved

+## Other tested setups:
+* 10 samples per batch - same error, slightly better correlation
+* **5 samples per batch** - best performing model
+* 0.2 dropout (keep_prob=0.8) / no dropout (keep_prob=1.0) - results for all sets are worse
+* no weight decay - results are almost the same, but weights are much higher, especially for boron (B), which is present in only 166 compounds in the training set
+* 0.01 weight decay - weights look much better, but results are worse (also for training set)